monoc0/cs3-activity/q1/ctskillsArayat05.md

 2. Choose Mode: Supply Check, Supply Add, Buying (Supply Subtract), Exit
 3. If: Supply Check
    0. Print Supply Type and Supply Amount through iterator loop
-1. If
-   2. Supply Add
+1. If: Supply Add
         2. Input Supply Type
             3. If Supply Type exists in set "name":
                 4. Input positive supplyAddNum (int)
                 5. Confirm
                 6. Add supplyAddNum to "amount" in index of "name"
             7. Else:
                 8. Loop back to input supply type
 6. If: Buy
         7. Initiate loop:
            2. Input Supply Type
               3. If Supply Type exists in set "name":
                  4. If amount in index of "name" < 1:
                      5. Loop back to supply type input, print "No Supply"
                  6. If amount in index of "name" !< 1:
                      7. Add price to supplyMinusNum
                      8. Add bought in index of "name" by 1
                      9. Loop Back to Input
               7. Else:
                  8. Confirm
                  9. Add supplyMinusNum to income
                  10. Subtract amount in index of "name" to bought in index of "name"
 11. If: Exit
     12. Print income
     13. Reprint Supply Check
     14. Terminate Program, no longer looping
 11. Loop back to choose mode